NCAS-CMS/um-training/practicals/source/rose-cylc-exercises.rst

 Remember to ``fcm add`` any new files that you add to the suite so they will be added to the repository when you next commit.

-In order to actually run the app, we need to add a new "task" to the suite which involves editing the suite configuration file ``suite.rc``.
+In order to actually run the app, we need to add a new "task" to the suite which involves editing the suite configuration file ``flow.cylc``.
 We need to specify 3 things:

 1. How the new task relates to other tasks, specifically, which task will trigger it and which task will follow it;